ChaseBrand/ChaseBrand/README.md

 </p>

 <p align="center">
-	My primary interests at the moment include reverse engineering video game binaries, microservices development, and constant learning.
-You can find a list of my 2021 goes below!
+	My primary interests at the moment are microservices development, DevOps Engineering, Systems Administration, and constant learning.
+You can find a list of my 2022 goals below!
 </p>

 <h3 align="center">
-	2021 Goals
+	2022 Goals
 </h3>

-- [x] Brew the world's best cup of coffee. :coffee:
+- [x] Brew the world's best cup of coffee. ☕
-- [ ] Graduate college. :scroll:
-- [ ] Contribute to the Linux kernel. :hammer:
-- [ ] Find a small open source project to dedicate to. :bulb:
+- [ ] Create a startup company. 💰
-- [ ] Create a passion project start-up. :moneybag:
+- [ ] Open source more projects! 💡

 <p align="center">
 	Thanks for visiting my profile.
 Feel free to reach out to me on Discord at <strong>Cych#0001</strong> and be sure to check back often to keep up with what I'm up to these days.